lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] User namespaces must be enabled in RHEL/CentOS 7; see manual

       and :program:`install-lockss` will fail.
-See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` to try again.
+See :ref:`Enabling User Namespaces in RHEL 7 and CentOS 7` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` (:numref:`Invoking the LOCKSS Installer`) to try again.
+If you have reason to believe that this check fails even though the corresponding error condition is not present, you can re-run :program:`install-lockss` with the ``--skip-check-user-namespaces`` option to skip it.

-   .. dropdown:: Apparmor enabled but :program:`apparmor_parser` missing
+   .. dropdown:: Apparmor enabled but :program:`apparmor_parser` not on the PATH
-      :name: running-apparmor
+      :name: error-apparmor
       :icon: x-circle-fill
       :animate: fade-in-slide-down

-      In some systems, Apparmor is enabled but :program:`apparmor_parser` is not installed.
+      In some systems, Apparmor is enabled but :program:`apparmor_parser` is not on the PATH.
 If this is the case, you will see the error message:

       .. code-block:: text

          [ERROR] apparmor enabled but apparmor_parser missing; see manual

       and :program:`install-lockss` will fail.
-See :ref:`installing-apparmor_parser` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` to try again.
+See :ref:`installing-apparmor_parser` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` (:numref:`Invoking the LOCKSS Installer`) to try again.
+If you have reason to believe that this check fails even though the corresponding error condition is not present, you can re-run :program:`install-lockss` with the ``--skip-check-apparmor-parser`` option to skip it.

    .. dropdown:: K3s Installer will fail on Debian/Ubuntu with SELinux enabled
-      :name: running-debian-selinux-enabled
+      :name: error-debian-selinux-enabled
       :icon: x-circle-fill
       :animate: fade-in-slide-down